ugns/undergrid-hugo-site/content/post/matter-of-time/index.md

 tos mindist 0.002
 {{< /highlight >}}

-On line 46 I include the `limited kod` options to add more security to the configuration and limit the changes that can be made from the peer servers.
+On line 46, I include the `limited kod` options to add more security to the configuration and limit the changes that can be made from the peer servers.

-Lines 62-63 are where we actually add the GPS as our reference clock source.
+Lines 62-63 are where we add the GPS as our reference clock source.
 The `127.127.20.0` address is the internal address for the [GPS_NMEA][4] reference clock and will point to the /dev/gps0 and /dev/gpspps0 devices from our udev rules.
-The `mode` we set on line 62 tells NTP that we are looking to process `$GPRMC` and `$GPGGA` data lines only and we are communicating at 115200 baud over the serial port.
+The `mode` we set on line 62 tells NTP that we are looking to process `$GPRMC` and `$GPGGA` data lines only, and we are communicating at 115200 baud over the serial port.
 The `flag1` setting on line 63 signals that we want to enable PPS signal processing.
-The `flag4` setting is to obscure the GPS location which would be stored in the `clockstats` statistics file and isn't really needed to operate.
-The `time2` setting is the serial EOL offset and seems to be fine for Raspberry Pi serial communications.
-The `tos` command on line 65 is to set the minmimum distance used but the selection and anticlockhop algorithm.
-Setting this to `0.002` is just slightly more than the default of `0.001` which seems to work excellent with the PPS signal on the Ultimate GPS HAT.
+The `flag4` setting obscures the GPS location, which would be stored in the `clockstats` statistics file and is not needed to operate.
+The `time2` setting is the serial EOL offset and seems fine for Raspberry Pi serial communications.
+The `tos` command on line 65 is to set the minimum distance used but the selection and anticlockhop algorithm.
+Setting this to `0.002` is just slightly more than the default of `0.001`, which seems to work excellent with the PPS signal on the Ultimate GPS HAT.

 {{< img src="images/ntp-gps-stratum-1.png" alt="GPS udev rules" class="alignright" >}}

-With the `ntp.conf` configuration saved you should be ready to restart the NTP service and after given a bit of time to stablize you should be able to query the NTP server and see that it is using the GPS data.
+With the `ntp.conf` configuration saved, you should be ready to restart the NTP service, and after given a bit of time to stabilize you should be able to query the NTP server and see that it is using the GPS data.

 {{< highlight conf >}}